hlarsen/godot-synty-tools/doc/synty_pack_details.md

 - Skybox (likely able to be fixed, except for shaders)
 - FX_ files: shaders need to be ported individually

+Possible Issues:
+- Some textures may be incorrect (see the importer FILE_MAP)
+- Probably need to adjust collider shapes for some/all objects

 - Characters.fbx
 - Split into separate files
 - Clean up imported object hierarchy (post import)